royNiladri/cypress-followalong/README.md

 ```
 This also sets some variables in the console for easy access, like the `subject`.

+## Test Doubles
+Generally, use it sparingly as we most often want to test actual behaviour.
+Cypress wraps Sinon.js, and we can use `stub` and `spy` when needed.

 ## Environment Variables
 Check out [official docs](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).
 ## Cypress Studio